 The Netgear app has a responsive UI and comes packed with a wide range of device management specs, including the ASM (Automatic Signal Management), parental controls, guest network management, and more.

-Yes, you can connect an access point or a Wi-Fi extender to the Nighthawk C7800 via the Ethernet slot.
+You can connect an access point or Wi-Fi extender to the Nighthawk C7800 via the Ethernet slot.
 Once the extender is connected, you can increase the overall coverage and ensure that the AC3200 WiFi cable modem router (C7800) manages to cover double the present area.

 Not at all.
 I tried connecting the combo with a 4K gaming console while it was busy catering to other devices across the far band.
 The device hardly heated up, more so, with several heat-dissipating vents added into the scheme of things by Netgear.

 Netgear Nighthawk AC3200 modem router is replete with features.
 As a cable combo device, it lets you experience the best of both worlds by ensuring excellent throughput, consistent wired and wireless speeds, and the ability to keep the latency and lags to a minimum.

 Therefore, if you can overlook the Wi-Fi 5 standard, this sleek, aesthetic, and futuristic networking device is worth the investment.